BZemba87/guessing-game/README.md

 - As a user, I want to be alerted to invalid input and given the chance to re-enter data
 - As a user, I want feedback and hints on my progression
 - As a user, I want feedback on whether I have won or lost
-- As a user, I want the option to play again
+- As a user, I want the option to quit or play again

 # Features